A Benchmark for Point Clouds Registration Algorithms: Related Work

-Although many different and efficient solutions to the problem of point clouds registration have been proposed, many studies test the proposals only on a few data.
-Moreover, this data is often collected \emph{ad-hoc}.
-This approach leads to a severe problem: often there is no direct comparison with the other existing solutions.
-Even when a comparison is proposed, the exiguity of the data makes it less relevant and not objective.
-Furthermore, comparing every single solution in a paper is impossible, given the huge number of algorithms in the literature.
-Therefore, the necessity of shared data and methods to test registration algorithms.
 Few meaningful comparisons of registration techniques exist in the literature.
-Donoso \etal{} compared various ICP variants, including G-ICP, on different outdoor settings~\cite{Donoso2017}, demonstrating that no single algorithm is better than the others in every scenario.
+Donoso \etal{} compared various ICP variants, including G-ICP, on different outdoor settings~\cite{Donoso2017}, demonstrating that no single algorithm is better than the others in each scenario.
 However, the datasets used are limited to a single outdoor environment and have been recorded using only a single sensor; therefore, their results cannot be generalized.
 Cheng \etal{} compiled an extensive review of point clouds registration algorithms~\cite{Cheng2018}.
-They concluded that a shared and complete dataset, as long as an evaluation system, is necessary, since no real evaluation can be done based on the existing literature.
-Maiseli \etal{} pointed out this issue too in their review~\cite{Maiseli2017}.
-An essential work in this field is that of Pomerleau \etal{}~\cite{Pomerleau2012}, that proposed a benchmark for comparing registration techniques.
+They concluded that a shared and complete dataset, as well as an evaluation system, is necessary, since no real evaluation can be done based on the existing literature.
+Maiseli \etal{} too pointed out this issue in their review~\cite{Maiseli2017}.
+An essential work in this field is that of Pomerleau \etal{}~\cite{Pomerleau2012}, who proposed a benchmark for comparing registration techniques.
 They collected a series of sequences of point clouds (from now on called the \emph{ETH datasets}) in various environments: indoor structured, outdoor unstructured, and in multiple seasons.
 Along with the datasets, they also proposed an evaluation protocol.
 Although it is an important contribution to the literature about point clouds registration, it has some drawbacks, some even recognized by the authors.
 First of all, the datasets have all been collected using the same sensor.
 A fair evaluation of a registration algorithm should use datasets produced using many kinds of sensor.
-Different sensors have different noise patterns, indeed.
+Different sensors suffer of different probability distributions of noise, indeed.
 Another drawback is the use of separate translation and rotation errors to measure the performance of the algorithms.
 Even though these errors are well defined, having two separate metrics to measure the performance is unpractical.
 In case an algorithm has a lower translation error than another one, but a larger rotation error, there is no way to decide which one is the best one.
 We think that to obtain a useful comparison, this ambiguity has to be solved.
-For this reason, we propose the use of a metric that combines both the translation and rotation errors.
-The ETH datasets have been used in several comparisons, such as that of Babin \etal{}, who compared many outlier rejection methods for ICP~\cite{Babin2018}, or those of Magnusson \etal{}~\cite{Magnusson2015}, and Petricek \etal{}~\cite{Petricek2017}.
+For this reason, we propose the use of a metric that combines both the translation and the rotation errors.
+The ETH dataset have been used in several comparisons, such as that of Babin \etal{}, who compared many outlier rejection methods for ICP~\cite{Babin2018}, or those of Magnusson \etal{}~\cite{Magnusson2015}, and Petricek \etal{}~\cite{Petricek2017}.
 Its use proves that a common and ready to use benchmark is a welcomed addition to the literature on point clouds registration.
-Another important benchmark for point clouds registration is the 3DMatch geometric registration benchmark, \cite{zeng20173dmatch}.
-However, it is mainly aimed at global registration techniques for scene reconstruction, while our main goal is localization and mapping performed either with local or global methods, and contains data collected with only a single kind of sensor (a handheld RGBD sensor).
+Another important benchmark for point clouds registration is the 3DMatch geometric registration benchmark \cite{zeng20173dmatch}.
+However, it is mainly aimed at global registration techniques for scene reconstruction, while our main goal is localization and mapping performed either with local or global methods; Moreover, it contains data collected with only a single kind of sensor (a handheld RGBD sensor).